PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Ruff on the new owner/test, scoped architecture/lowerer checks, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed NCHW Concat/global-pool/Conv checkpoint compiles the complete prior committed function and preserves exact ModelIR/statistics for valid one- and two-chain fixtures, negative spatial axes, and INT64 Reshape shape buffers.
+Differential checks prove that non-global Mean axes, a fan-out or public Concat intermediate, a three-value or floating shape buffer, a duplicate Reshape producer, and a missing runtime filter buffer formerly changed graph state.
+A faulting late shape-buffer read additionally proves that the former helper changed the Concat axis and three tensor records before raising, while the new owner returns a complete no-op.
+Focused coverage verifies one-index multi- match execution, maintained-index and LayoutState equivalence, exact operator roles/order/arity, normalized global axes, public/fan-out/duplicate boundaries, positive compatible NCHW inputs, the filter/channel equation and buffer, private producer-free integer shape-buffer ownership, option/metadata/data updates, incomplete-family/no-index behavior, the existing characterization, and unique semantic ownership with `34 passed`.
+Architecture, core, pass- efficiency, all existing Conv-layout tests, and the new indexed suite passed together with `268 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed`.
+Ruff on the new owner/test, scoped architecture/lowerer checks, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The